EmilyMGoodwin/Goodwin-UC-Merced-Land-Use-Classification.ipynb/README.md

 The attached Jupyter Notebook file uses the following libraries, and more:
 - Pandas
 - Tensorflow and Keras
+- Sklearn
-- Sklearn, SGDClassifier, Cross_val_score, RandomForestClassifier and related librarie
+- SGDClassifier, Cross_val_score, RandomForestClassifier and related libraries
 - Rasterio and Show
 - Numpy
 - Matplotlib